 The school also seeks advice and guidance from local special schools to review, evaluate and develop provision for pupils who have the most complex needs.

 We also have staff with specialised expertise and qualifications in school including:

-Specialist dyslexic teaching Reading Recovery Drawing and talking Bereavement
+Drawing and talking Bereavement

 Who do I talk to if I am unhappy with my child's support or progress?